input-output-hk/cardano-cli-gui/README.md

 ![alt text](https://github.com/LukaKurnjek/cardano-cli-gui/blob/main/images/transactions.png)

-4. **Script address** tab, that handles building a script payment address for a script file.
+4. **Smart contracts** tab, that handles building a script payment address for a script file.
 You can also send funds to the generated script address and attach a datum to the transaction.